 What Is a Plant-Based Diet?

-Vegetarian, plant-based, vegan — there are lots of plant-based diets out there.
+Vegetarian, plant-based, vegan — there are lots of diets out there that exclude animal products.
 But what exactly is a plant-based diet, and what are the differences between the different kinds?
 Is there a difference between someone who refers to themselves as vegan versus someone who says they eat a plant-based diet?
 And is one better than the other?
 The answers depend on a variety of factors.